HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Course Guide.md

 ## About the Instructor

-You know me.
-Its your CMSC 56 or 57 teacher.
-I've developed and taught this course for the first time last last year (enjoy some of the drawings I made just for this course).
+YI've developed and taught this course for the first time last last year (enjoy some of the drawings I made just for this course).
 This is the third time I'm delivering this course.
 This course might be a little rough around the edges sometimes and it may lack some refinement, but I love teaching this course.
 When this was implemented face to face I saw my students enjoy the lab exercises in some form.
 To be honest I'm kind of disappointed that I wont be physically present while you're working on the lab exercises.
 But, don't worry I will try my best to help you remotely if you have issues in your code or something.

 Let's be understanding of each other in these strange times.